 Discover the many islands in the vicinity of Athens

 This region lies east of Peloponnisos.
-Here you will find attractive islands of Aegina, Poros, Hydra and Spetsai, partly green and wooded, rugged and partly bare.
-Characteristic are the cypress trees on the hills and the natural stone houses with red roof tiles.
+Here you will find attractive islands of Aegina, Poros, Hydra and Spetses, partly green and wooded, rugged and partly bare.
+Characteristics are the cypress trees on the hills and the natural stone houses with red roof tiles.

 The islands have a turbulent history and have been in Turkish, Greek and Italian hands.
 The idyllic harbours and bays on the Peloponnisos are well worth visiting.